MrBrooks89/BatParamFetcher/README.md

 # BatParamFetcher

-BatParamFetcher is a Go program that fetches URLs from the Wayback Machine for a list of domains, cleans the URLs by replacing query parameters with placeholders, and saves the cleaned URLs to files.
+BatParamFetcher swoops into action, retrieving URLs from the Wayback Machine for a league of domains.
+With its keen eye for detail, it scrubs the URLs clean by replacing query parameters with placeholders, ensuring they're ready for their next adventure.
+Finally, it saves these polished URLs to files, ready to take flight into the world wide web.

 # Installation